silverstripe/silverstripe-userhelp-content/docs/en/01_Managing_your_website/02_Changing_And_Managing_Users.md

 ![User details](/_images/user-details.png)

-If you have a forum, you can alter administrative settings for forums, grant administrative access for the forum as a whole from the "Forum" tab, and assign users moderation powers over specific forums from the "Moderated Forums" tab.
-You can also assign the user to one or more security groups from the Groups tab (Security groups are covered below).

 ## Managing and deleting users

 You can edit or delete a user by clicking on the "Edit" or "Delete" icons to the right of the user's entry.